 Now, let us explain the solutions before we continue.\\

 \textbf{Proof of Solution 1}.
-Here, we draw the $p$ balls once by once.
+Here, we draw the $p$ balls one by one.
 We have $n$ choices for the first ball.
 Once this ball is out, we have $(n-1)$ remaining balls in the urn and we have $(n-1)$ choices for the second ball.
 Thus, we have

 possible outcomes to draw two ordered balls.
 For three balls, $p=3$, we have the number

 \textbf{Remark} that for $p=1,2,3$, the number of possible outcomes is